Australian public health versus

 Bicycling is part of the solution to many of our cities problems: the obesity epidemic, traffic congestion, air pollution and more.
 The mainstream health message these days is that people need to do at least 30 minutes of moderate physical activity on most days, to maintain health.
 Increased incidental exercise (ie exercise that is built into 'activities of daily living') is often recommended as the best way to ensure adequate daily levels of exercise are achieved.
 This is because this kind of exercise is often 'maintained' (ie kept up) more consistently than, for example going to the gym or playing sport.
 Walking and cycling to work are two good forms of incidental exercise - no surprise there!

-All research papers at least partly blame an increasingly sedentary lifestyle for Australia's obesity levels, which are among the highest in the world.
+All research papers at least partly blame an increasingly sedentary lifestyle for Australia's obesity levels.
 Greater public recreational exercise is encouraged to stem a looming public health crisis.

 Surveys show only about half of all men and women in Western Australia undertake the recommended levels of physical exercise.